 Today's world is full of gadgets.
 Everything from a wireless mouse to self driving cars.
 While gadgets are desired to make our life easier or more pleasurable, they also demand something from us.
-The wireless mouse only works for us if we install it correctly and keep it charged or replace the batteries when used up and the self driving car can be a death trap if misunderstood or misused.
+The wireless mouse only works if we install it correctly and keep it charged or replace the batteries when used up and the self driving car can be a death trap if misunderstood or misused.

 If you have gotten this far, you have encountered the term "Smart Home" or maybe already have some smart home devices.
 This is where the Amazon Echo devices really become useful.
 With the right hardware you can control almost anything in your home and even use monitoring devices to alert you of potential problems.
-I would stay away from door locks because of the security risk but lighting, fans and entertainment systems are a good match.
+I would stay away from door locks because of the security risk but lighting, fans, thermostats and entertainment systems are a good match.
 One thing I have stressed when it comes to computers is that they excel in remembering and repetition.
 When I see someone turn on their computer every morning and go through the same steps over and over I know they really don't appreciate the computer's ability.
 Don't work for the tool, make the tool work for you.
 This is at the heart of the "Smart Home".
-It can be programmed to do for you the repetitive things you normally do and with Alexa it can be done simply by speech control.
+It can be programmed to do for you, the repetitive things you normally do and with Alexa it can be done simply by speech control.